mohanad-80/load-balancer/README.md

 - Edit the `servers` array in `lb.js` to add or remove backend servers.
 - Adjust health check interval or timeout as needed.
+- Tune keep-alive and `maxSockets` settings in the custom HTTP agent.
+- Add or modify forwarded headers as needed for your environment.

+## Logging

+- Logs which backend server handled each request.
+- Logs backend response times.
+- Logs health check status changes for each backend.
+- Logs errors and timeouts with details.

 ## License